College of Sciences - Professional Co-op Program

 - A network of contacts in the professional world

-UMass Lowell's academic calendar is comprised of two 15-week semesters (Fall & Spring), a five-week winter session and two 7.5-week summer terms.
-The co-op track is optional and COS students elect to participate in summer co-op work experiences.
-These experiences can be either single work experience or multiple summer work experiences depending upon participating science department.
+The Professional Co-op Program is optional and COS students elect to participate in either 6-month co-op cycles (Jan-Jun, Jul-Dec) or summer-only, co-op work experiences.
+These experiences can be either single work experience or multiple summer work experiences, and can be any combination of 6 or 3 month experiences, depending upon participating science department.